MohsenTamtaji/PySACs/README.md

 1- Download the PySAC2.sav and Propertyoriginal.pkl files into your directory

+2- Put the .mol file of your graphen-based SAC into your directory

-2- Run the PySAC.py in your device
+3- Run the PySAC.py in your device

-3- Enjoy
+4- Enjoy

 ************************************************************